oaq509/smartMethod/task 1 & 2 robot control panel motor + motion/readme.md

 table 1 for the 6 motors (contains 7 cloumn "motor1" ...."motor6" + ID)

-table 2 for the motion (contains 5 cloumn "forward - right - left - backward - stop" + ID)
+table 2 for the motion (contains 5 cloumn "forward - right - left - backward" + ID)
 The ID is created automatically and incremented with each data entered

 lastly the /assets folder to save all needed libraries like jQuery